leequn/leequn.github.io/_posts/2020-06-19-SingleCell.md

 	- Each library preparation method has a stock of cellular barcodes used during the library preparation
 - Unique molecular identifier (UMI): determines which transcript molecule the read originated from
 	- The UMI will be used to collapse PCR duplicates
+	- Reads with different UMIs mapping to the same transcript were derived from different molecules and are biological duplicates - each read should be counted.
+	- Reads with the same UMI originated from the same molecule and are technical duplicates - the UMIs should be collapsed to be counted as a single read.
+	- In image below, the reads for ACTB should be collapsed and counted as a single read, while the reads for ARL1 should each be counted.

 ![pic6](/assets/img/scrnaseq/6.jpg)